-These fish come in all kinds of colors, but they tend to be lighter during mating or when aggressive.
+These fish exhibit a wide range of colors, although they often appear lighter during mating or when displaying aggression.

-African cichlids like habitats with running water and plenty of rocks and caves to explore.
-They also like to dig so that a soft substrate is the best.
+African cichlids thrive in habitats with flowing water and ample rocks and caves to explore.
+Their natural digging behavior makes a soft substrate ideal for their tank setup.

 11. Blue Gourami

-The Blue Gourami is a robust fish with a wonderful whitish blue color.
-They grow to five inches long and have a flattened body with large, round fins.
+The Blue Gourami is a sturdy fish displaying a beautiful whitish-blue coloration.
+Growing up to five inches in length, they possess a flattened body and prominent, round fins.

-Avoid other aggressive fish like dwarf gouramis, angelfish, and bettas, and resort to tetras, loaches, or spikes.
+Avoid housing them with other aggressive fish such as dwarf gouramis, angelfish, and bettas.
+Instead, opt for peaceful companions like tetras, loaches, or guppies.

 12. Jewel Cichlid

-Most of the other fish on our list were chosen for their bright colors or interesting patterns.
-The glass fish is a little different.
+Unlike the other fish on our list chosen for their vibrant colors or unique patterns, the glass fish stands out for its complete transparency.

-This fish is completely transparent.
-Glassfish are calm and peaceful and make excellent companions for other medium, non-aggressive fish.
+Glassfish exhibit a calm and peaceful demeanor, making them excellent companions for medium-sized, non-aggressive fish.

 14. Rainbow Fish

-These fish prefer a well-planted environment with enough space to swim freely.
+These fish prefer a well-planted aquarium environment that offers ample space for them to swim freely.

-These are school fish and should be kept in groups of at least six.
-They thrive in swarms of 10 or more.
+As schooling fish, rainbow fish should be kept in groups of at least six individuals.
+They thrive when in larger schools of 10 or more.

-When kept in small groups, they become shy and may even lose their color.
-The temperament is extremely calm and a good choice for a community tank.
+When kept in small groups, rainbow fish may become shy and may even lose their vibrant colors.
+They have an extremely calm temperament, making them an excellent choice for a community tank.

 15. Pearl Gourami

-It takes its name from its color, creamy orange with pearls and brown.
-They are also a black stripe that runs from the mouth to the tail.
+This gourami species derives its name from its creamy orange coloration, accompanied by pearl-like spots and a distinct black stripe running from the mouth to the tail.

 How to Take Care of Freshwater Aquarium Fish?

-First, set up your aquarium and let the filter run for about 24 hours.
-Then add some hardy fish that are not overly sensitive to ammonia and nitrites.
+Begin by setting up your aquarium and allowing the filter to run for approximately 24 hours.
+Then introduce hardy fish that are not overly sensitive to ammonia and nitrites.

-Feed them normally and after a few days use a testing kit to determine the levels of ammonia, nitrite and pH.
-If anything is too high, replace some of the water.
+Feed the fish as usual and after a few days, use a testing kit to monitor levels of ammonia, nitrite, and pH.
+If any levels are excessively high, perform partial water changes.

-Recheck the levels every few days.
-Eventually, the bacteria colonies will develop enough to balance the tank without changing the water.
-Once this happens, you can slowly start storing your tank.
+Continue testing the levels every few days.
+Over time, the bacteria colonies will develop and stabilize the tank, reducing the need for frequent water changes.
+Once this occurs, you can gradually introduce more fish to your tank.

 How to Safely Add Fish to an Aquarium?

-Ideally, new fish should be isolated in a separate tank for a week or two before adding them to the main tank.
-This is only to make sure they are healthy and do not have any diseases that they can transmit to the fish in the community aquarium.
+Isolate the new fish: Ideally, quarantine the new fish in a separate tank for a week or two to ensure they are healthy and free from diseases that could be transmitted to the community aquarium.

-- Turn off the tank lights to reduce stress.
+- Dim the lights: Before introducing the new fish, turn off the tank lights to minimize stress.

-- Open the top of the bag and fold it so that the opening remains above the water.
+- Open the bag: Carefully open the top of the bag, ensuring that the opening remains above the water level.